jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ```

 ## Complete Code
 A complete set of the code snippets above reside at [Singleton Implementations](#singleton-implementations).
+It also contains some of the code snippets listed below as well.

 ## Implementation Recommendation
 Singleton seems like a simple implementation, but it can burn you.
 Look up implementations for other programming languages.
 Both resources below contain references to Singleton implementations in several languages at the bottom of each page: